GeneralYouri/disease-spread/README.md

 `--simulations=1`\
 How many times to run the entire simulation in a row.\
-For values above 1 only the summary plot is used, using average data across all simulations.
+For values above 1 only the summary plot is used, using average data across all simulations.\
+The runtime of the shortest simulation is used; other data is discarded.

 `--batches=10`\
 How many intermediate results are generated (ie. text output on the screen).\